Heather McMahon

 Lawyers

-Heather has extensive experience of claims against lawyers, arising out of most areas of legal practice.
-Her work includes claims arising from litigation gone wrong, including lost litigation and undersettlement claims, conveyancing and lender claims, claims arising from the conduct of family proceedings, including matrimonial finance disputes, and claims arising from non-contentious transactions, including contracts, wills and other property and trust disputes.
+Her work includes claims arising from litigation gone wrong, including lost litigation and undersettlement claims; conveyancing and lender claims; claims arising from the conduct of family proceedings, including matrimonial finance disputes; and claims arising from non-contentious transactions, including corporate transactions, tax planning schemes, and wills and trust transactions.

-Her current and recent work in this area includes:
+Her current and recent cases include:

 Property Professionals